 As for the red varieties, we cultivate four of the five that Rioja hosts and one of the most prestigious to this appellation: Tempranillo, Garnacha, Graciano and Mazuelo, and in white grapes we work with Viura and Chardonnay.

 The Tempranillo is the quintessentially native grape of the Designation, which has conferred to Rioja wines an identity of its own.
 Here, this grape has demonstrated its good adaptability to the climatology and soils, that translate into the elaboration of wine of the highest quality.

-It occupies more than 75% of the growing area and this is a grape capable of producing long ageing wines, well balanced in alcoholic percentage, color and acidity, and with a smooth and fruity palate that evolves into velvety when it ages.
+It occupies more than 75% of the growing area and is a grape capable of producing long ageing wines, well balanced in alcoholic percentage, color and acidity, and with a smooth and fruity palate that evolves velvety when it ages.